Most single women who are strong and successful believe than men don´t approach them because they are intimidating.

 Up until I was twenty-four, I was single all the time; a boyfriend was never on the scene.
 I was an achiever, a member of the cream of the crop scholars in our university, and after I graduated, I was a Maths teacher and professional debate trainer who wouldn´t back off from any challenging or competitive debate.

-I trained university and high school debaters abroad and brought them to national debate tournaments side by side my teaching IGCSE to year 10s and 11s.
+I trained university and high school debaters abroad and brought them to national debate tournaments while also teaching British IGCSE and SATS in an international school.
 I was never scared of competition; I always held my head high.
 Professionally, I saw myself successful.

 But when it came to my love life, I was far from successful.
 I didn´t have the confidence it took to deal with men romantically.